ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Veto/en.md

 As a Beatmap Nominator, you can veto a beatmap in one of three ways:

-- In the case of nominated beatmaps, resetting its nominations.
-- In the case of qualified beatmaps, posting a suggestion stamp.
+- In the case of nominated or qualified beatmaps, posting a suggestion stamp.
 - In the case of pending beatmaps, posting a problem stamp.

 In all cases, the beatmap veto should be stated as such, and should be accompanied by a detailed explanation as to why you believe the beatmap in question should not be considered for Qualification.
 A proper discussion which attempts to reach a mutual agreement by both sides of the argument must then follow.